 The spot test of bitumen is used to indicate that the bitumen is not damaged during the refinery’s overheating.

-In a refinery, if the heating was so high cracking occurs in bitumen.
+In a refinery, if the heating is too high, cracking occurs in bitumen.
 Cracked bitumen is not sticky enough to hold aggregates together.
 Moreover, it can not tolerate the preheated process of road construction.

-To perform the test 10 ml of a solvent is put in a flask containing 2 grams of bitumen sample.
+To perform the test, 10 mL of a solvent is added to a flask containing 2 grams of the bitumen sample.
 The solution is rotated and placed in boiling water until it is dissolved completely.

 After it cools to room temperature, put a drop on filter paper.

-If the trace of the drop is brown the test is negative.
-Inversely if the drop is brown with a black center the test is positive and the bitumen is damaged.
+If the trace of the drop is brown, the test is negative.
+Inversely, if the drop is brown with a black centre, the test is positive and the bitumen is damaged.

 10. Drop in penetration after heating test of bitumen